Danychr1/-VProfile-Project-Setup-LOCAL-/README.md

 - Database Services: MySQL and PostgreSQL handle data storage and management.
 - Web Services: Apache and Nginx manage web traffic and deliver content effectively.
 - Application Services: Tomcat and GlassFish support the application layer.
-A comprehensive RunBook and setup guide will assist with the installation, configuration, and troubleshooting of these services.
+A comprehensive RunBook and setup guide will assist with installing, configuring, and troubleshooting these services.

 # The Challenges
- * 1 Making direct changes on real servers is risky and uncomfortable.
+1 Making direct changes on real servers is risky and uncomfortable.

- * 2 Setting up a local environment can be complex and frustrating.
+2 Setting up a local environment can be complex and frustrating.

- * 3 Routine tasks take too long to complete.
+3 Routine tasks take too long to complete.

- * 4 The setup process is inconsistent and hard to replicate.
+4 The setup process is inconsistent and hard to replicate.

 # The Solution
 To address these challenges, this project adopts a fully automated and repeatable local setup aligned with Infrastructure as Code (IaC) principles.
 This allows for seamless experimentation and research directly on your local machine.